andrewromanenco/obsidian-simply-spaced/README.md

-# Obsidian simple spaced repetition (BETA)
+# Obsidian simple spaced repetition

-This Obsidian (https://obsidian.md) plugin implements a spaced repetition algorithm on top of all notes in an Obsidian vault.
+This Obsidian (https://obsidian.md) plugin implements a spaced repetition algorithm for all notes in an Obsidian vault.
+See [Releases](https://github.com/andrewromanenco/obsidian-simply-spaced/releases).

-This is an plugin written to address a very specific use case:
+### Use Case

-- every note in the vault is considered to be a card
+- Treats every note in the vault as a card.
-- no need to add tags or any other configurations
+- No need for tags or configurations.
-- all progress is tracked in a single file
-- the approach is iCloud and git friendly (works across my laptops and ipad)
-- this plugin has zero configs and is intended to be as simple as possible, and fit my, pretty standard, needs

-I tend to have a single Obsidian vault per one large topic (like engineering, writing, etc).
-Hence, every card in the vault is relevant to that topic.
-Some cards are too big to be presented for spaced repetition.
-Examples of these cards are various summaries and maps of content.
-But the majority of cards in my vaults are small.

-With the majority of cards being useful for spaced repetition, it is not convenient for me to tag the majority of them.
-I simply prefer to click on the “Ignore” button during a spaced repetition session, when I run into an irrelevant card.

-This plugin is Git friendly.
-My typical workflow combines activities on my laptops and iPad.
-While I am using iCloud to keep iPad’s vaults updated, I still use git in other environments.
-I commit a set of vault changes after each writing session, for instance, after I am done with all notes for a chapter for a book.
-This plugin tracks all learning data via a single text file, which is easy for me to git-commit as well.

-The algorithm used in the plugin is based on SM2 with few modifications to fit my learning.
-When I have a new set of cars, I tend to go over many of them - I do not limit myself to 20 new cards per day.
-When these cards get scheduled, the interval is calculated based on SM2.
-Then the interval adds +/- 10% of days to avoid all new cards to be shown in waves.

-Buttons:
+- Progress tracked via [KV-Synced](https://github.com/andrewromanenco/kv-synced/); iCloud-friendly for syncing across multiple devices.

+### Algorithm

+Based on SM2 with modifications:
+- Punt cards (reschedule ahead) for managing new cards.
+- Adds randomness to intervals to avoid "waves" of cards.

+### Buttons
-- Not right now: skip the card for this learning session; basically cards state won't be updated
+- **Not right now**: Skip the card for this session.
+- **Punt**: Reschedule the card for a given interval.
-- Ignore forever: the card won't be shown again
+- **Ignore forever**: The card won't be shown again.
-- Other buttons: reschedule the card for a shown interval
+- **Other buttons**: Reschedule the card for the shown interval.

-Notes
+### Notes
-- npm run build
+- `npm run build`
-- npx jest
+- `npx jest`